Current ThreatQ Version Filter

 Feed Data Path ThreatQ Entity ThreatQ Object Type or Attribute Key Published Date Examples Notes

-.data.detected_malware.family Malware Value N/A N/A .activity.first Redline Configurable via user-field
+.data.info_stealer.malware_family Malware Value .activity.first_seen_ts Arcane Configurable via user-field

 Average Feed Run